bald-pi/CustomerFeedback/README.md

 ![alt text](https://i.imgur.com/4BHefsZ.png)

-In this project I've used [vertical slice architecture](https://jimmybogard.com/vertical-slice-architecture/) + [feature folder structure](http://www.kamilgrzybek.com/design/feature-folders/).
+In this project I've used [vertical slice architecture](https://jimmybogard.com/vertical-slice-architecture/) + combined with [feature folder structure] (http://www.kamilgrzybek.com/design/feature-folders/).
-I treat each request as a distinct use case or slice, encapsulating and grouping all concerns together.
+I treat each request as a distinct use case or slice, encapsulating and grouping all related concerns together.
-This approach minimize coupling between slices and maximize coupling in a slice.
+This approach minimizes coupling between slices and maximizes coupling within a slice.
-Each slice can decide for itself how to best fulfill the request.
+Each slice can independently decide how to best fulfill the request.
-When new feature is added, there is only add code.
+When a new feature is added, there's only new code to write.
-Side effects are almost none, and shared code is really changed.
+Side effects are minimal, and shared code is rarely changed.

-I used RabbitMQ as message broker for async communication between microservices using the eventual consistency mechanism.
+I used RabbitMQ as a message broker for asynchronous communication between microservices, employing the eventual consistency mechanism.
-Each microservice uses MassTransit for doing broker communications.
+Each microservice utilizes MassTransit for broker communications.
-Microservices are event based which means they can publish and/or subscribe to any events occurring in the setup witch made them decoupled.
+Microservices are event-driven, enabling them to publish and/or subscribe to any events occurring in the system, making them decoupled.

 ## How to run

-Process of running application is straighforward.
+Running the application is straightforward.

 ### Step one

-Clone the repo on desired location
+Clone the repository to your desired location

 ### Step two

-Go to the cloned folder and run `docker-compose-up` and wait for containers to be initialized.
+Navigate to the cloned folder, then execute `docker-compose-up` and wait for the containers to start.

-Once is done, you should see this picture:
+When finished, you will see this picture:

 ![img](https://i.imgur.com/KXHVSoh.png)

 ### Step three

-There are few containers you can run for browser via URL provided:
+You can access the containers via the provided URLs:

 - **Create feedback service**: [Swagger documentation](https://localhost:5001/api/docs/index.html)